 Skype UWP is structured differently than Skype for Windows Desktop:

-The conversation list is a central element of the Skype UWP window and is always shown.
+The conversation list is a central element of the Skype UWP window and is always shown unless covered by a popup.
 There is a contact list, but it pops up over the main window when requested.

 There will usually be one conversation on screen at a given time.
 If no conversations have been displayed since Skype launched, a Home section is shown instead.
 This section is not an HTML section as was the case in the classic Desktop client, but Tab will reach controls within it.